lawsonpd/StartingCapital/starting-capital-frontend/README.md

 ## Keys

 Create a keys.js file in this folder to add your keys.
 This file is ignored and not committed so your information will not be on github.
 Add the content below with your infura url and contract address inside the quotes.
-This will automatically create a web3 instance with this information
+This will automatically create a web3 instance with this information.
+The address that is in ther is the contract address that has been used for testing so far, but can be updated.

 ```
 export default keys = {
     rpcUrl : '',
-    address : ''
+    address : '0x40F4eff644694c818B56844AcaFb0D14E5bC6339'
 }
 ```